-- you must live with the child, and the child must be under the age of 18; - you must be primarily responsible for the care and upbringing of the child; - you must be a resident of Canada; and - you or your spouse or common-law partner must be a Canadian citizen, a permanent resident, a protected person, or a temporary resident who has lived in Canada for the previous 18 months, and who has a valid permit in the 19th month.
+- The applicant must live with the child and the child must be under the age of 18. - The applicant must be primarily responsible for the care and upbringing of the child. - The applicant must be a resident of Canada and their spouse or common-law partner must be a Canadian citizen, a permanent resident, a protected person, or a temporary resident who has lived in Canada for the previous 18 months, and who has a valid permit in the 19th month.